r7kamura/editabro/README.md

   - No file
   - No mode
 - Crash safe
-  - Text is automatically persisted with `chrome.storage.sync`
+  - Text is persisted in browser
 - Dark mode support
-  - Automatically enabled by your OS settings
+  - Enabled by your OS settings
 - Markdown highlighting
   - Of course, you can use it as a normal plain text editor
-- and other VSCode derived features
+- VSCode derived features
-  - Using the same editor with Visual Studio Code
+  - Using Visual Studio Code based editor

 ## Usage